Practical info

 Once you arrive in the Netherlands, you need to know about some other practical issues.
 For example, about working, insurance, public transport and the government.

 Going to study in the Netherlands?
-Then you need to have good insurance.
-Health insurance is the most important.
+Then you need to know about the healthcare system.
+And you need to organize your student health insurance.
 Are you from the EU/EEA?
 Your health insurance policy in your home country might cover you.
 Non-EU/EEA students receive health insurance through the financial guarantee.
 Other useful insurances are liability insurance, repatriation insurance and household contents insurance.

 The rules on working depend on your nationality.
 Are you from the EU/EEA?
 Then you are free to work in the Netherlands.
 Are you from outside the EU/EEA?
 Then you are free to do self-employed work.
 If you work for an employer, you need a work permit and the hours are restricted.
 All international students working in the Netherlands must have Dutch public health insurance.